rgilles42/piscine-rust/README.md

 `------------/tests`
 `------------/solutions/fibonacci2/<contents of the cargo module>`

-You can launch the automated testing of a completed exercise at the root of this repository with the command `./test.sh exercise_name`.
+You can launch the automated testing of a completed exercise at the root of this repository with the command `./test.sh <exercise_name>`.
+You can also directly run `cargo test --manifest-path tests/<exercise_name>_test/Cargo.toml`.

 Feel free to fork this repository, remove `solutions/*` from `.gitignore` and get to work directly in it.
 Have fun!